 Science is a powerful tool for solving problems and making people’s lives better.
 But it has been used to do harm and obstruct progress as well.
-The story of science’s role in supporting racist oppression is long and shameful, including medical and surgical experiments performed without consent on enslaved African Americans and their descendants, and eugenics theories that inspired Nazi racial ideology and led to tens of thousands of forced sterilizations of African Americans, Native Americans and Latinx people in the US.
+The story of science’s role in supporting racist oppression is long and shameful, including medical and surgical experiments performed without consent on enslaved Black people and their descendants, and eugenics theories that inspired Nazi racial ideology and led to tens of thousands of forced sterilizations of Black, Native and Latinx people in the US.

 Today, racism continues to distort science in important ways, such as the persistence of racist theories of intelligence and the significant gaps in medical knowledge and healthcare outcomes for communities of color driven in large part by decades of research focused primarily on white men.
 Thus it should come as no surprise that many members of racially marginalized communities regard science and scientists with a well-grounded mistrust.

 However, when science is engaged on the side of justice, it can be a crucial, game-changing resource for burdened communities.
 So it’s vitally important for scientists and their allies to use their expertise to address equity issues and build trustful, equal partnerships with people fighting for justice.

 UCS has made it an organizational priority to bring our commitment to racial equity to our advocacy campaigns and projects.
 We still have a long way to go, but we are learning and improving.
 Below are some examples of our work and commentary over the past few years where racial equity has been an important focus.

 Fenceline communities located near chemical plants, refineries, and other hazardous sites face elevated risks of serious illness and death.
 And they are likely to be communities of color.

 Climate change is ultimately everybody's problem.
 But communities of color are often on the front lines, hit "first and worst" by climate impacts such as hurricanes, sea level rise, and extreme heat.